finos/common-domain-model/documentation/source/contribution.rst

   * Addition of new examples or test packs
   * Addition of new data types, attributes, enumerations, rules or functions - TBD?

-Exceptions on backwards compatibility may be granted for emergency bug fixes following decision from the relevant governance body.
+Exceptions to backward compatibility may be granted for emergency bug fixes following decision from the relevant governance body.

 Version Availability
 ^^^^^^^^^^^^^^^^^^^^

-Several versions of the CDM will be made available concurrently, with the dual objective of:
+Several versions of the CDM will be made available concurrently, with a dual objective.

-* Fostering a continued, rapid change development that involves contribution from the industry community
+* The latest *development* version (i.e. with a pre-release tag) fosters continued, rapid change development and involves model contributions made by the industry community.
+Changes that break backward compatibility are allowed.
+This development version is available in read-only and read-write access on the CDM's modelling platforms.
-* Offering a stable and well-supported production environment for consumers of the model
+* The latest *production* version (i.e. without any pre-release tag) offers a stable, well-supported production environment for consumers of the model.
+Safe in exceptional circumstances, no new disruptive feature shall be introduced, mostly bug fixes.
+Any change will follow a strict governance process as it must be backward-compatible.
+This production version is available in read-only access through the CDM's modelling platforms.
+* Earlier production versions, when still supported, are also available in read-only access for industry members who are still implementing older versions of the model.
+Over time, those earlier production versions enter *long-term support* in which supportability will be degraded, until they eventually become unsupported.

+**Example**

+Assume that the latest major release of the model is 5.
+The various versions would be as follows:

+* 5.0.0 and any subsequent 5.x would be the latest production version.
+Backward-compatibility would be maintained for any 5.x successor version.
+* The latest 4.x and 3.x may also be supported, but 2.x could be under long-term support and 1.x unsupported altogether.
+* 6.0.0-DEV.x would be the latest development version.
+It can, and will generally contain, changes that are not backward-compatible with version 5.
+Backward-compatibility between successive 6.0.0-DEV.x versions is also not assured.
+Once fully developed, version 6.0.0 can be tagged as a major release and becomes the new latest production version.

+.. note:: The above example is for illustration only and not indicative of actually supported CDM versions.

 .. _design-principles: